-*Reminder: Eid al-Adha is on 20th July!
-We offer Qurbani in 26 locations from £35 - order now to fulfil your obligation!*
+*Reminder: Eid al-Adha is expected to be on either the 28th or 29th June 2023!
+We offer Qurbani in 24 locations from £30 - order now to fulfil your obligation!*

 The below article covers five other significant events which have occurred in Dhul-Hijjah over the 20th and 21st centuries.